00575/amlogic-armbian/build-armbian/documents/armbian_software.md

 ```

 - `ID`: The `unique serial number` of the software.
-- `Software Name`: The `name of the software` (name length should be less than 40 characters).
+- `Software Name`: The `software name` (the name length is required to be less than 40 characters).
-- `AuthMethod@Package`: The `checking method` for the installation status of the software and the corresponding `software package`, separated by the `@` symbol.
+- `AuthMethod@Package`: The `check method` for the installation status of the software and the corresponding `software package`, separated by the `@` symbol.
-  - For images installed using `docker` containers, use the `docker` method to check.
-For example, to check if the `portainer` image is installed, use `docker@portainer`.
+  - For software installed with the `docker` container, check with the `docker` method, such as checking whether the `portainer` image is installed, check with `docker@portainer`.
-  - For software packages installed using the `apt` method, use the `dpkg` method to check.
-For example, to check if the `firefox` package is installed, use `dpkg@firefox`.
+  - For software installed with the `apt` method, check with the `dpkg` method, such as checking whether the `firefox` software package is installed, check with `dpkg@firefox`.
-  - For binary executable files downloaded and installed using methods such as `wget`, use the `which` method to check.
-For example, to check if the `frpc` service is installed, use `which@frpc`.
+  - For binary executable files installed by downloading with methods such as `wget`, check with the `which` method, such as checking whether the `frpc` service is installed, check with `which@frpc`.
-- `Execute Selection`: Set whether to use the `unified command file` or `independent script` to manage the software.
+- `Execute Selection`: Set the software to use a `unified instruction file` or an `independent script` for management.
-  - For `relatively concise` operation commands, they are centralized in the `command-docker.sh / command-desktop.sh / command-service.sh` files according to the software classification, named after the software's serial number.
-For example, the operations for `portainer`, whose serial number is `102`, are written in `software_203()`.
+  - For `more streamlined` operation commands, they are collectively written in `command-docker.sh / command-desktop.sh / command-service.sh` files according to software classification, and named by software number.
+For example, the serial number of `portainer` is `102`, and its operation is written in `software_203()`.
-  - For `more complex and lengthy instruction content`, an independent script file is used for management.
-For example, the independent script for installing `frpc` is named `302-frpc.sh`, starting with the serial number.
+  - For operations that are `more complex and long in instructions`, they are managed by independent script files.
+For example, the independent script for installing `frpc` is named `302-frpc.sh` with the number as the prefix.
 - `Supported Release`: Set the supported Armbian `system version`.
-Separated by the `@` symbol.
+Use the `@` symbol for separation.

-Welcome everyone to add more software.
-You can also submit support requirements in the [Issue](https://github.com/ophub/amlogic-s9xxx-armbian/issues) section.
+We welcome everyone to contribute more software.
+Feel free to submit support requests in the [Issue](https://github.com/ophub/amlogic-s9xxx-armbian/issues).